Other Food Programs

 MOM operates three Food Pantry Gardens, one of which is a teaching garden, which gives clients their own small plot, where they are being taught how to grow food, side by side with volunteer mentors.

-The other two gardens are used to provide fresh produce for the Food Pantry.
-The gardens are managed by volunteers and supported by several businesses throughout the community as well as the Community Action Coalition, Fiskars and Willy Street Co-op.
+The other two gardens are used to provide fresh produce for the Food Pantry and are managed by volunteers.

 The garden is lead by volunteer Dan Johnson who won a United Way Community Volunteer Award for his work in 2012.